J-Gann/medical-rag-chatbot/DOCUMENTATION.md

        10. Both answers are similar but RAG gives more details.
        11. Both answers are similar and refer to non-pharmacological methods to improve aspects of cognition.
        12. Both answers are similar.
        13. RAG gives exactly the same answer as in Question 6.
 But by checking the source, one can see that it is not the abstract.
+Here we have to double check why the same answer is generated and why it does not look like a summary.
 However, the topic is correct.
 Chat-GPT answers short and precise.
        14. Both answers are similar.
-       15. The answers to these questions are quite interesting.
-Both state that intelligence is associated with better decisions.
+       15. Both state that intelligence is associated with better decisions.
 RAG, however, focuses more on empathy in the decision-making process, while Chat-GPT seems to refer more to an analytical decision-making process.
        16. Both answers state that it is possible to quantify intelligence.
 RAG refers to the SAT, ACT, and GRE tests, while Chat-GPT refers to more well-known IQ tests.
        17. The answer was not generated completely and seems to have been aborted in between.
 However, the topic of the referred document is correct.
 The Chat-GPT answer is similar.
        18. Both answers are similar.
        19. Both answers are similar.
        20. No RAG answer
        21. RAG provides a long answer that is not the abstract of the source.
-Both answers are on the same topic, but Chat-GPT is shorter and more precise.
+The RAG answer is indecisive and refers to studies with opposite results.
+It also refers to BMI and not the example disease cardiovascular disease or metabolic disorders from the questions.
+Chat-GPT answers confidently why these diseases can affect intelligence.
        22. RAG is again more detailed in the answer.
 However, both answers are similar.
        23. Both answers state that intelligence and cognitive functions differ.

-       WHY DO WE PRINT ABSTRACTS???
+Upon visual inspection, it became evident that the similarity measure is not a reliable indicator for analyzing the semantic content of the QA system.
+A notable instance is question 7, where despite a high similarity value of 0.8, the answers contain opposing statements.
+However, the similarity measure can still be used as an initial filter to determine if the answers share common words, which may suggest a shared topic.

 2. Generated unrelated QA's